-Khalida Popal is a former captain of the Afghan National Team, former head of the women’s football committee and finance committee of the Afghan Football Federation AFF, now founder of Girl Power Organization, program and event director of Afghanistan women’s football committee and working for Hummel International as a project coordinator in Denmark.
+Khalida Popal is former captain of the Afghan National Team and former head of the women’s football committee and finance committee of the Afghan Football Federation AFF.
+She is now founder of Girl Power Organisation, program and event director of Afghanistan women’s football committee and working for Hummel International as a project coordinator in Denmark.

 To Khalida, who grew up in a highly conflict-struck area in Afghanistan, football has always been more than a means of distraction.
-Very early in life, her passion leads her to being discriminated against.
-When she was a kid and playing on the school ground, people who watched her from outside of the school walls, offended her using annoying and insulting words.
+Very early in life, her passion lead her to being discriminated against.
+When she was a kid playing on the school ground, people watched her from outside of the school walls, while they offended her by using annoying and insulting words.

-“I am very happy and proud to have excellent coaches and staff in team, who works days and night to help us to achieve our goals and dreams.
+“I am very happy and proud to have excellent coaches and staff in my team, who works days and nights, to help us achieve our goals and dreams".

-“We fought and risked our life to get the right to play football, now we are fighting to achieve our goals and bring pride for our homeland.
+“We fought and risked our lifes to get the right to play football.
+Now we are fighting to achieve our goals and bring pride for our homeland".

-“I believe that football is a means that can mobilize women to form a united front, to have a strong voice and to overcome barriers in a joint effort.
+“I believe that football is a means that can mobilise women to form a united front, to have a strong voice and to overcome barriers in a joint effort".

-"I moved forward to prove that girls can be strong in their decisions and that they cannot only work and study but they can also do any sports they want.”
+"I moved forward to prove that girls can be strong in their decisions and that they cannot only work and study, but they can also do any sports they want.” - Khalida